AppIntro/AppIntro/README.md

 All the parameters are optional, so you're free to customize your slide as you wish.

 If you need to programmatically create several slides you can also use the `SliderPage` class.
-This class can be passed to `AppIntroFragment.newInstance(sliderPage: SliderPage)` that will create a new slide starting from that instance.
+This class can be passed to `AppIntroFragment.createInstance(sliderPage: SliderPage)` that will create a new slide starting from that instance.

 ### `AppIntroCustomLayoutFragment`